maplebird/url_lookup/README.md

 ./start_test_server.sh
 ```

-Note you may need to run `docker login` and start your docker daemon before running this script,
+Note you may need to run `docker login` and start your docker daemon before running these script,
-as it pulls some dependencies
+as they pull dependencies.

+Alternatively make sure you have `mysql` and `golang` images already installed.

 These 3 scripts will:
 * Build and start test database container, then run schema migrations against it (including populating it with some test data)